The cost model problem

 Models

-Illustrative share: 10% to 20% of total AI TCO.
+Typical range this layer can reach: 10% to 20% of total AI TCO, depending on deployment.
 This is the most visible cost layer, but often not the dominant one.
+See Token Economics for detailed metering mechanics.

 Includes